 Urban Tree Planting

-With the support of our partners and funding from the City of San Luis Obispo and San Luis Obispo County Parks, this program connects the community with tree planting and ongoing care in the urban environment of the City of SLO and public parks in SLO county to green spaces and actively combat climate change.
+Supported by the City of San Luis Obispo, San Luis Obispo County Parks, and our donors, this program connects the community with tree planting and care in the City of San Luis Obispo and county parks to help combat climate change.

 Volunteer

-Support the program through tree care, weekly watering, and community connection!
+Support the program through tree planting, care, weekly watering, and community connection!

 Tree Planting